 Sleep Apnea and Nighttime Urination in Older Adults

 Both nighttime urination and OSA occur more frequently with age.
-Of people with OSA, older adults are more likely to experience nighttime urination than those who are younger.
+Of patients with obstructive sleep apnea, older adults are more likely to experience nighttime urination than those who are younger.

 The development of nighttime urination in a person with OSA may vary depending on their sex.
 For example, women and people assigned female at birth are more likely to experience both OSA and nighttime urination after menopause.
 While many factors may be involved in this increased risk, some researchers suggest hormonal changes may play a role.
 More research is needed to be certain, however.